Shrutam05/demo-delta/README.md

 # demo-delta
-This is a demo repository for Git and Github class
+This is a demo repository for Git and Github class..